ASEDOS999/SearchScript/README.md

 * action object
 * other

+## Project's structure

+* [Demonstration](https://github.com/ASEDOS999/SearchScript/blob/master/Tests.ipynb) is a file with examples of project work
+* [Code](https://github.com/ASEDOS999/SearchScript/blob/master/action.py) is a main code of extracting action and information about it
+* [Experiments](https://github.com/ASEDOS999/SearchScript/tree/master/Process_type) is experiments that can improve our work

 ## How Action Is Described

 The action may be expressed by way of using following parts of speech (PoS):